Governing access in Microsoft 365 groups, Teams, and SharePoint

 In SharePoint, you can restrict access to sites from specified network locations.

 You can restrict guests based on the domain of their email address.
 SharePoint offers organization-wide and site-specific domain restriction settings.
-Groups and Teams use the domain allowlists or blocklists in Azure AD.
+Groups and Teams use the domain allowlists or blocklists in Microsoft Entra ID.
 Be sure to configure both settings to avoid unwanted sharing and ensure a consistent user experience:

 Microsoft 365 allows anonymous sharing of files and folders by using Anyone sharing links.
 Anyone links can be forwarded and anyone with the link can access the shared item.
 Depending on the sensitivity of your data, consider governing how Anyone links are used - including turning them off entirely, restricting link permissions to read-only, or setting an expiration time for them:

 When sharing files or folders, users have several link types to choose from.
 To reduce the risk of accidental inappropriate sharing, you can change the default link type presented to users when they share.
 For example, changing the default from Anyone links - which allow anonymous access - to People in your organization links can reduce the risk of unwanted external sharing of sensitive information:

 If your organization has sensitive data that you need to share with guests, but you're concerned about inappropriate sharing, you can limit external sharing of files and folders to the members of specified security groups.
 In this way, you can restrict sharing externally to a specific group of people, or require your users to take training around appropriate external sharing before adding them to the security group:

 Groups and Teams have organization-level settings that allow or deny guest access.
 While you can restrict guest access to specific teams or groups by using Microsoft PowerShell, we recommend doing this by means of a sensitivity label.
 With sensitivity labels you can automatically allow or deny guest access based on the label applied: